Representation Learning for Event-based Visuomotor Policies: Results and Discussion

+Similarly, we examine the effect of event camera sensor parameters on policy performance.
+For instance, in \autoref{fig:camthresh} we examine the effect of the event threshold: which is the parameter that determines at what level of intensity change should an event be fired.
+A low value of threshold thus means a large number of events are fired, making the camera more sensitive to motion.
+When tested with different camera thresholds, which results in changing amounts of detail in the sequences, \textit{BRP}s outperform the \textit{EIP}.
+The eVAE affords the policies a degree of invariance to this redundant/unnecessary data, whereas the end-to-end CNN model may not.

 We also observe the bytestream representations benefiting the policy in case of induced sparsity in the event data.
 For this, we manually `turn off' certain pixels in the camera data. \autoref{fig:offpix} shows that the bytestream representation helps the policy maintain accuracy even up to the case where the event data is 50\% sparser.
-Finally, event cameras are also prone to additive noise in the stream, i.e., events being fired when there is no real intensity change.
-This is referred to as background activity (BA) \cite{baldwin2020event} and to simulate this, we add random events to the sequences.
-We observe that the BRPs still outperform the EIP (\autoref{fig:noisepix}) - but we note that the BRPs are more sensitive to this type of noise than induced sparsity.
-In case of BA noise, BRP-full exhibits lower performance than BRP-xy due to spurious polarities.
+Finally, event cameras are also prone to background activity (BA) \cite{baldwin2020event}, i.e., events being fired when there is no real intensity change.
+To simulate this, we add random events to the sequences.
+We observe that the \textit{BRP}s still outperform the \textit{EIP} (\autoref{fig:noisepix}) - but we note that the BRPs are more sensitive to this type of noise than induced sparsity.
+In case of BA noise, \textit{BRP-full} exhibits lower performance than \textit{BRP-xy}, likely due to spurious polarities.